-2. Katharine Hepburn found her brother dead when she was 13 years old.
+2. Hepburn found her brother dead when she was 13 years old.

-3. Katharine Hepburn bought out her contract for The Lake rather than finish the run.
+3. She bought out her contract for The Lake rather than finish the run.

-4. The Lake was the original source of one of Hepburn’s most memorable lines.
+4. The Lake was the original source of one of her most memorable lines.

-5. Katharine Hepburn once dumped a cup of water on co-star Ginger Rogers.
+5. She once dumped a cup of water on co-star Ginger Rogers.

 On the set of Stage Door, Ginger Rogers was flaunting a new mink coat when Hepburn appeared and poured her cup of water on it, explaining that if the coat was, in fact, real mink, it wouldn't shrink.
-The media speculated that the behavior was brought on by jealousy of Rogers, since Hepburn’s then-beau Howard Hughes had reportedly shown interest in her, but Rogers herself wouldn’t play into the rumors.
+The media speculated that the behavior was brought on by jealousy, since Hepburn’s then-beau Howard Hughes had reportedly shown interest in Fred Astaire's legendary dancing partner.
+But Rogers herself wouldn’t play into the rumors.
 “Don’t ask me, I haven’t the foggiest notion why [she did it],” Rogers later said in an interview.

-6. For a while, Katharine Hepburn was considered “box office poison.”
+6. For a while, Hepburn was considered “box office poison.”

 Hepburn was unabashed.
 “Look, they say I’m a has-been,” she told the Daily News with a chuckle, “Yet Bringing Up Baby already has clicked to the tune of $2 million gross, while Stage Door has grossed better than $2,500,000.
 If I weren’t laughing so hard, I might cry, but why should I?”